 However, the North Dakota Rules of Evidence specifically exempt any admissions or statements made during settlement negotiations, even the mere fact that the party participated in settlement talks, from admission into evidence at a trial.
 To continue with the previous example, if the other party made the statement as part of settlement talks, then the statement could not be used at a later trial.
 Nor could you introduce the fact that the other party approached you with a settlement offer.

 The reason for this is simple, according to the rules: The North Dakota legislature wants to encourage parties to attempt to resolve their differences on their own.
 The legislature feared that if statements made by a party participating in settlement negotiations could be later used at trial against that party, then fewer and fewer individuals would want to participate in such negotiations.

 While the Rules of Evidence operate to prohibit a great deal of what is said in settlement negotiations from being repeated in court and considered by the court, they only touch upon what is said and done during settlement negotiations.
 So, for example, if the other party makes a comment about his or her responsibility for causing your accident while at lunch and while the negotiations have adjourned, such admission may be admissible.

-Speak with Timothy O’Keeffe, Tatum O’Brien or Sara Monson, experienced and knowledgeable North Dakota personal injury attorneys at O’Keeffe O’Brien Lyson Foss about your case, including statements and admissions you have overheard from the other party in your accident case.
-While the Rules of Evidence may not allow all of these statements to come in, the O’Keeffe O’Brien Lyson Foss attorneys know how to build a persuasive and compelling case on your behalf.
+Speak with Timothy O’Keeffe, Tatum O’Brien or Sara Monson, experienced and knowledgeable North Dakota personal injury attorneys at O’Keeffe O’Brien Lyson Attorneys about your case, including statements and admissions you have overheard from the other party in your accident case.
+While the Rules of Evidence may not allow all of these statements to come in, the O’Keeffe O’Brien Lyson Attorneys attorneys know how to build a persuasive and compelling case on your behalf.
 Contact us to discuss your personal injury or car crash case, or call 701-235-8000 or 877-235-8002.